Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/5-deploying-to-aca.md

 - b.
 Use the secret store for the service bus connection string of the `pubsub` component

 {: .important-title }
-> Pre-requisite
+> Pre-requisites
 >
-> If the setup of the Azure Key Vault is not done yet, please follow the instructions in [Setup Azure Key Vault as a secret store]({{ site.baseurl }}{% link modules/09-bonus-assignments/03-secret-store/1-setup-azure-key-vault.md %}).
+> * If the setup of the Azure Key Vault is not done yet, please follow the instructions in [Setup Azure Key Vault as a secret store]({{ site.baseurl }}{% link modules/09-bonus-assignments/03-secret-store/1-setup-azure-key-vault.md %}).
+> * Assignment 5 - [Deploying to Azure Container Apps]({{ site.baseurl }}{% link modules/05-assignment-5-aks-aca/02-aca/index.md %}) is also a pre-requisite for this assignment.
 >

 <!-- ---------------- DEPLOY SECRET STORE COMPONENT TO ACA ----------------- -->